 Strata also engaged the wider supply partners, subcontractors and supply chain to show them the benefits.
 When they launched Salesforce, they asked them to join the journey.
 That helped to change their culture and embedded the change within the business.

 Like many housebuilders, Strata is a company that needs to respond quickly to its environment.
 They have a culture of getting work done quickly and efficiently.
-With Salesforce they wanted to become more proactive.
+By improving the customer journey with Salesforce, they wanted to become more proactive.
 Anj and Matt talked about how they collaborate, slowing down the process of manipulating Salesforce to suit a department’s needs.
 Their Salesforce journey has helped them balance proactive and reactive work.
 It has enabled them to more frequently consider “the bigger picture”, and put in a process behind their success.

 If anyone has a question about any customers, regardless of their journey, Salesforce is now the place to go.
 It informs their business decisions and it’s also a place to help manage change.

 Matt thought back to their office refurb, when they had to go through hundreds of paper files – and at one point, a mouse ran out!
 At that point they said to each other, “We can’t work in this way again”.
 This was a turning point, where the mindset really did begin to shift with the business.
 They recognised the amount of information they had and what it could offer their core value of the customer journey.

 Their supply partners are part of their success.
 They have their own community portal where Strata can manage cases and communicate with them.
 Having that set up already was especially helpful during the pandemic.

 Matt referred to a specific example around how Salesforce had helped them during the pandemic.
 They had to make a moral decision that during lockdown, they would only tend to emergencies and some external works.
 That meant certain cases that were booked in needed to be reviewed immediately.
 The team communicated to customers, managed the cases, got them on hold, and communicated to the wider supply chain.